Central San Diego Clinicians

 Lexi (she/her) is an Associate Professional Clinical Counselor who works from a trauma-informed and strengths-based lens to support clients in achieving their goals.
 She approaches therapy from a place of authenticity, collaboration, and compassion.
 Lexi believes that each of us is the expert on our own unique experiences, and we therefore have the power and ability to make the positive changes necessary to lead fulfilling lives.
 She often integrates DBT, Internal Family Systems, CBT, self-compassion, and positive psychology interventions to support clients.

-Lexi received her Bachelor’s degree from Chapman University, and a Masters of Arts in Clinical Mental Health Counseling from University of San Diego.
-She has experience working with clients on building healthy relationships and boundary setting, strengthening healthy parenting skills, processing grief, overcoming difficult life transitions, and navigating depression, anxiety, and trauma.
+Lexi received her Bachelor's degree from Chapman University, and her Master's degree in Clinical Mental Health Counseling from University of San Diego.
+She has experience working with adults and teens on building healthy relationships and boundary setting, strengthening healthy parenting skills, processing grief, overcoming difficult life transitions, and navigating depression, anxiety, and trauma.

 She values the opportunity to embrace each person’s unique cultural background, as our ethnicity, race, sexual and gender identities all contribute to who we are and are integral parts of the way we experience mental and emotional well-being.
 Lexi recognizes the healing power of simply being truly heard and understood, and she creates a supportive, compassionate space where individuals can experience this.
 She looks forward to the opportunity to be a part of your journey and assist you in becoming the best version of you.

-Katrin Seifert PsyD (pronouns: she/her) is a licensed psychologist, board certified in Clinical Health Psychology, whose areas of interest and expertise include health psychology, the effects of long-term trauma and stress, and working with adolescents, LGBTQ+ individuals, and culturally diverse populations.
-Dr. Seifert practices from an anti-racist perspective with a focus on equity.
+Katrin Seifert PsyD (pronouns: she/her) is a licensed psychologist, EMDR-trained and board certified in Clinical Health Psychology, whose areas of interest and expertise include the effects of long-term trauma and stress, working with LGBTQ+ individuals, culturally diverse populations, and adolescents, and health psychology.
+Dr. Seifert practices from a culturally-sensitive, anti-racist perspective.

 Dr. Seifert completed her graduate training at the University of Denver, Graduate School of Professional Psychology.
-For the past 12 years, Dr. Seifert has worked in primary care settings, alongside medical doctors, focusing on providing short-term interventions to help people of all ages, addressing a wide array of physical, mental, and behavioral concerns.
+For over 10 years, Dr. Seifert worked in primary care settings, alongside medical doctors, focusing on providing short-term interventions to help people of all ages, addressing a wide array of physical, mental, and behavioral concerns.
 Dr. Seifert has been in leadership roles, overseeing a Behavioral Health team and a psychology training program at a community health center, and has also focused on providing supervision and training to behavioral health and medical learners.

 Jennifer Haggerty, MFT, Clinical Supervisor